KeepsItCrypt0/PulseStrategy/PulseStrategyWhitepaper.md

   You can redeem iBond at any time for your share of the INC reserve, with a minimum 1:1 backing.
 As iBond is burned through transfers, each remaining iBond becomes worth more INC.

 - **Transfer Tax:**
-  Just like xBond, iBond transfers (outside the contract or Origin Address) incur a 0.5% tax: 0.25% burned, 0.25% to the Origin Address.
+  Just like xBond, iBond transfers (outside minting/redemptions) incur a 0.5% tax: 0.25% burned, 0.25% to the Origin Address.

 - **Why Hold iBond?**
-  iBond holders benefit from a growing INC reserve and can also claim PLStr rewards, making it a great way to gain exposure to INC’s growth within PulseChain.
+  iBond holders benefit from traders growing each holders redeemable INC value and can also claim PLStr rewards.

 ### PLStr: The vPLS Reward System